John Gully (artist)

+Early and personal life

 He was born in Bath, and was the son of Philip Gully, a porter, and Mary Vincent.
 Gully's formal education finished when he was apprenticed to Stothert's foundry aged around 13.
 He worked in the designing and drafting department.
 He received some training in painting from a Bristol watercolourist, W. J. Muller.
 Having finished his apprenticeship, he got a job as a clerk in the Bath Savings Bank, then later joined his father's business in that city.
 He was probably already painting as a pastime, and—apart from a few private lessons—received no formal art training.

 On 22 July 1846 John Gully married Jane Moore, a young widow with a baby son and the daughter of John Eyles.
 They went on to have six children, two of whom died in childhood.

 In 1852 Jane and John decided to emigrate with their family of three children to New Zealand.
 John Gully was influenced by his reading of Hursthouse's glowing account of New Zealand titled Account of the Settlement of New Plymouth.
 The family sailed out from London on 23 December 1851 on the John Phillips, a small barque.
 They arrived in Auckland on 5 April 1852, where after a month the ship proceeded to the settlement of New Plymouth finally arriving at their destination on 9 May 1852.

 The Gully family settled at Omata, and purchased the Omata Store in 1854.
 However, there were not enough settlers to support it, and from 1856 he was in financial difficulties.
 In 1858 bankruptcy forced Gully to move to New Plymouth, where he engaged in casual clerical work.
 He also advertised his availability to paint views of properties for sending overseas.
 He served as a volunteer during the later Land Wars but was invalided out of the army as the hard conditions were too severe for his constitution.

 On 31 July 1860, Gully and his family left New Plymouth on the Airedale for the city of Nelson, where he spent the rest of his life.
 He purchased a house in Trafalgar Street with a large, sunny garden and orchard.
 Gully was fond of gardening.
 He also built a large studio which became a gathering place for his friends and family.